DAACS/documentation/README.md

 *DAACS was developed under grants #P116F150077 and [#R305A210269](https://ies.ed.gov/funding/grantsearch/details.asp?ID=4549) from the U.S. Department of Education.
 However, the contents do not necessarily represent the policy of the U.S. Department of Education, and you should not assume endorsement by the Federal Government.*

-All non-software work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).